sfxcode/formkit-primevue/README.md

 Features:

 - Width of all text and dropdown elements is set to 100%
-- Error Color by varianble (--formkit-error-color)
+- Error Color by variable (--formkit-error-color)
 - Some margins, font sizes ...

 You can use it or take it as base for your own styling.